 Mill City Grows’ Youth Food Justice Squad (J-Squad) Program is a unique opportunity for Lowell youth who have an interest in learning more about Food Systems, Urban Agriculture, and Food Justice.
 J-Squad Members learn and work alongside Mill City Grows staff in our Education, Urban Farm, and Mobile Market Programs, as well as participate in Food Justice curriculum and work on an intern-driven service learning project.

 Mill City Grows is grateful for the Career Center of Lowell’s partnership in facilitating J-Squad, as well as the following funders whose generous support is invaluable to community garden programming, and partners whose commitment to and support of the food justice movement makes this work possible: DCU for Kids, Greater Lowell Health Alliance, Amelia Peabody Foundation, and Merck Family Fund.

 HELP US GROW THE NEXT GENERATION OF FOOD JUSTICE AMBASSADORS

 Our transformative Summer Youth Food Justice Squad Program impacts young lives AND our community!

-We invite you to view this inspiring video interview segment featuring Macayla Cote, our Mill City Grows Farm & Market Apprentice and a former Youth Food Justice Squad Program (J-Squad) Alum.
-Your support of our 2018 Youth Food Justice Programs will allow more Lowell youth like Macayla to work together to expand food access in our community!
+We invite you to view this inspiring video interview segment featuring Macayla Cote, our 2019 Education Coordinator and former Youth Food Justice Squad Program (J-Squad) Alum.
+Your support of our Youth Food Justice Programs will allow more Lowell youth like Macayla to work together to expand food access in our community!

 This summer, 500 Lowell youth will join Mill City Grows as part of our Youth Food Justice Program.
 They will dig, plant, harvest, and taste while learning new ways to become leaders in our community.
-Any amount listed below will help us reach our goal of raising $20,000 in order to launch this transformative program in July 2018.
+Any amount listed below will help us continue to expand this dynamic program!

 $2,500 funds 1 week of J-Squad